apigee/apigeecli/README.md

 The following parameters are supported.
 See Common Reference for a list of additional parameters.

 * `--org -o` (required) Apigee organization name
+* `--env -e` (optional) Apigee environment name

+If the environment name is passed, lists the deployed proxies in the environment

 ### <a name="listdeploy"/> listdeploy